- Night with a SEAL

 “It's only four in the afternoon.”

-Day and night had ceased to mean all that much to him over a decade ago after he’d joined the teams, except in regard to how it could aide in a mission, so he didn’t quite get her point.
-For SEALs in night vision goggles, darkness was their best fucking friend.
+He didn't quite get her point.
+Day and night had ceased to mean all that much to him over a decade ago except in regard to how it could aide in a mission, because for SEALs in night vision goggles, darkness was their best friend.